caseykneale/PickingALanguage2020/README.md

 ## My Suggestions

 ### Data
 For my needs I find Julia typically fits the bill.
 That said - every project is different.
 Sometimes I run to R for vetted statistical methods.
 But, I mostly find myself creating new algorithms.
-So I use Julia for fast prototyping, performance tuning, and turning prototypes into fast deliverables.
+So I use Julia for fast prototyping, performance tuning, and quickly turning prototypes into fast deliverables.
+Keyword - fast.
 Also - the community is awesome!

 Python is nice, but it has some deficits for what I do.
 Your mileage will likely vary here; I'm in a weird position.
-Python has great tools for routinely churning data, building pipelines, and deploying tools.
+Python has great tools for routinely horking data, building pipelines, and deploying tools.
 It also has a massive user base for better and for worse.
 One benefit to these kinds of languages(Julia, Python, and R), is that they tend to have good interoperability with a suite of external tools to build productive stacks.
-Some stacks are easier to link than others.
+Some stacks are easier to link than others, but you'll often find you can leverage tools across languages if you are careful and creative.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With  | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:        | :-:      |